The versatility of aluminium

 - Day-to-day appliances: From laptops to kitchen appliances, aluminium's low density makes everyday objects easier to handle and more convenient.

-- Outdoor furniture and construction: Aluminum barely oxidises in harsh weather conditions.
+- Outdoor furniture and construction: Aluminium barely oxidises in harsh weather conditions.
 Thus, it can serve patio furniture, garden fences, and other outdoor fixtures made from this metal for many years without decaying or rusting.

 - Windows and doors: These are robust and durable aluminium framing that resists warping, cracking, and weathering.
 Thus, a sleek, modern appearance can be achieved without much upkeep.